 Granite kitchen counters are fabricated.
 In other words, a fabricator cuts and polishes stone slabs to create custom countertops.
 Fabrication starts with inspection and layout of the granite slabs.

-The fabricator marks on the slab where cracks, fissures, and imperfections are.
+The fabricator marks on the slab where granite cracks, fissures, and imperfections are.
 Anything that might affect the integrity of the stone should be avoided.
 The templates are then placed on the slabs to find the best fit and outlined for cutting.

 See Granite Fabricators.